vdthakur/Data-Modeling-and-SQL/README.md

    - Add constraints such as `NOT NULL`, `UNIQUE`, or `ON DELETE CASCADE` where appropriate.

 3. **Insert Sample Data**
    - Populate the database with sample data covering all scenarios (e.g., multiple actors per movie, movies with different languages).
+Sample data can be found in the file "sampledata".

 ## Queries